d6y/skitters-blog/_posts/2013-02-02-i-went-to-the-beach-this-morning-and-there-was-a-stream-and-i-went-in-it-and-it-was-fun.md

+---
+layout: post
+comments: true
+permalink: /blog/:title
-title: I went to the beach this morning and there was a stream and I went in it and it was fun.
+title: 'I went to the beach this morning and there was a stream and I went in it and it was fun.'
 author: Richard Dallaway
 date: 2013-02-02
+---

 <div><a href="/media/IMG_20130202_090120.jpg"><img width="500" src="/media/IMG_20130202_090120.jpg.500.jpg" height="667"></img></a></div>